addrummond/jsockd/Readme.md

 Commands should not mutate global state.
 Global state may or may not persist across command executions.
 JSockD reserves the right to reset global state at any time.

+JSockD monitors each QuickJS VM to see if memory usage is increasing with the number of commands executed.
+Once a certain threshold is reached, the VM is restarted.
+This provides some protection against memory leaks.
+(The QuickJS VM itself does not leak memory, but the JavaScript code executed by the server may do so if improperly written.)

 ## 2. The module compiler

 JSockD provides a command-line tool for compiling ES6 modules into QuickJS bytecode files.